 Our spine is made up of 4 regions:

-why is there so much back pain?
+Why is there so much back pain?

 The lumbar or low back is where the largest percentage of people suffer from pain followed by the cervical or neck region.
 Due to the way we live in 2019, our backs are even more susceptible to pain and breakdown.
 We are sitting at alarming rates, and many people aren’t getting the prescribed amount of exercise/movement a day that they should.
 Combine this with the postures we assume while we are sitting and this is a receipt for disaster over a long period of time!

 Many times weakness and poor core endurance precede low back pain.
 These are key areas for treatment that we focus on initially when working with our low back pain patients!
 If our core isn’t strong enough to support our back then we will be set up for failure.
-Check out our blog post on the core here!

 One question we get asked on a regular basis from our clients is, “Can I exercise with back pain?”
 The answer is, it depends!